-10. With a 19mm socket, preferably attached to an impact wrench, remove the nut securing the Upper Strut Mount to the Strut's Shock Absorber Stem.
-Then remove the nut, the long nut washer, upper mount assembly with the rubber mount/bellows, strut spring, spring bumper and lower spring insulator.
+With a 19mm socket, preferably attached to an impact wrench, remove the nut securing the upper strut mount to the strut's shock absorber stem.
+Then remove the nut, the long nut washer, upper mount assembly with the rubber mount/bellows, strut spring, spring bumper, and lower spring insulator.
 Inspect all parts for wear and damage.
-In most instances, the stut bellows may have cracks or disintegrated warranting replacement.
-In lieu of replacing the mount/bellows as one unit, cut the bellows away from the mount and replace with an aftermarket bellows/spring bumper kit available by either Monroe or KYB.
+If the strut bellows has cracks or has deteriorated, it should be replaced.
+Instead of replacing the mount and bellows as one unit, you can cut the bellows away from the mount and replace with an aftermarket bellows/spring bumper kit available from either Monroe or KYB.

-11. If replacing the springs, transfer the spring compressors to the new springs.
+If replacing the springs, transfer the spring compressors to the new springs.
 Carefully remove equal tension on the compressors until there is no tension remaining on the springs.
 Then mount the compressors on the new springs and apply tension to compress the new springs.
-Mount the compressed springs on the strut and determine if the Stut stem clears the top portion of the spring to allow the Upper Strut to be mounted.
+Mount the compressed springs on the strut and determine if the strut stem clears the top portion of the spring to allow the upper strut to be mounted.

 Reinstall the removed parts in the order they were removed.
 That is: